expertsystemsau/frontend-challenge/README.md

 The purpose of this challenge is to test your ability to:
 - Replicate a design using html/css/react
 - Create basic react components and shared components
-- Work with 3rd party components (i.e. Bryntum Scheduler)
+- Work with 3rd party components (Bryntum Scheduler)
 - Handle drag/drop events, object handling and user interaction